jdmayer/jdmayer/README.md

 💼 Full Stack Developer and Research Associate <br/>
 🎓 <a href="https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/bachelor/software-engineering/">Software Engineering </a> and <a href="https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/human-centered-computing/">Human Centered Computing </a> Graduate <a href="https://www.fh-ooe.at/en/hagenberg-campus/">@University of Applied Sciences Upper Austria, Hagenberg</a> <br/>
 ❤ I love developing and creating things.
 Especially when they work. <br/>
-💀 Configuration problems are my favourite problems to avoid. <br/>
+💀 Configuration problems are my favourite things to avoid. <br/>

 <!-- TODO
 📕 Something to read